-After the death of her ill mother in a fire, the young teenager Anna tries to commit suicide and is sent to a mental institution for treatment.
-10 months later, she still can't remember what happened the night her mother died.
-Her psychiatric Dr. Silberling, however, discharges her telling that she has resolved her issues.
-Her father and successful writer, Steven, brings her back home in an isolated mansion nearby the coast.
-Anna finds that her mother's former nurse, Rachel Summers, is her stepmother now.
-Anna meets her beloved sister, Alex, swimming in the sea.
-She discovers that Steven has not delivered the letters and CDs that Alex had sent to her.
-As time moves on, Anna is haunted by ghosts and she believes that Rachel killed her mother.
-Alex and Anna decide to look for evidences to prove that Rachel is the murderer and Anna discovers the truth about the fire in the boat house.Written by
+After the death of her ill mother in a fire, teenager Anna tries to commit suicide and is sent to a mental institution for treatment.
+10 months later, she still can't remember what happened the night her mother dies, but her psychiatrist, Dr. Silberling, discharges her, telling her that she has resolved her issues.
+Her father Steven, a successful author, brings her back home to their isolated mansion near the coast, where Anna finds that her mother's former nurse, Rachel Summers, is her stepmother now.
+Anna is happier to see her beloved sister Alex, who is swimming in the sea.
+Alex and Anna decide to look for evidence to prove that Rachel murdered their mother, as they investigate the fire in the boathouse.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 169 of 234 people found this review helpful.

 Was this review helpful to you?